Riviera Gardens

 Riviera Gardens (海濱花園) is one of the largest private housing estates in Tsuen Wan, New Territories, Hong Kong.

 The estate is bounded by Tsing Tsuen Road, Wing Shun Street and Rambler Channel.
-Formerly the Caltex' oil depot, the estate was developed by New World Development and Caltex Petroleum Corporation.
+Formerly the Caltex' oil depot, the estate was developed by New World Development, Tokyu Land, and Caltex Petroleum Corporation.
 It consists of 19 residential blocks, podium and shopping arcade, which were completed from 1988 to 1990.

 Demographics

 According to the 2016 by-census, Riviera Gardens had a population of 17,278.
 The median age was 43.6 and the majority of residents (93.2 per cent) were of Chinese ethnicity.
 The average household size was 3.2 people.
 The median monthly household income of all households (i.e. including both economically active and inactive households) was HK$40,000.

 Politics

 Riviera Gardens is located in Hoi Bun constituency of the Tsuen Wan District Council.
 It was formerly represented by Lester Shum, who was elected in the 2019 elections until May 2021.